Jessamine Chan Takes Aim At “Good Mom” Worship In Her New Book

 Mia O’Malley is a content creator, a creator of the @plussiszebabywearing Instagram and TikTok accounts, and a fat advocate.
 (The word fat has been reclaimed by body positivity and activists as a neutral descriptor, rather than a derogatory slur.)
 Over email, she explained to me that “plus-size mothers are policed and surveilled starting in pregnancy, unless they work with a size-friendly provider,” and are routinely denied access to fertility treatment as a result of anti-fat medical bias.
 O’Malley also said that plus-size content creating moms even receive threats that their “kids should be taken away or social services should be called.”

-Black children also make up a disproportionate number of children in foster care (and experience worse outcomes than their white counterparts), and Black moms continue to experience racist bias in maternal healthcare, leading to negative outcomes for Black mothers and their babies.
+Black children also make up a disproportionate number of children in foster care (and experience worse outcomes than their white counterparts), and Black mums continue to experience racist bias in maternal healthcare in the US, leading to negative outcomes for Black mothers and their babies.
 Prospective adoptive LGBTQ parents still face “state-sanctioned discrimination,” and disabled mothers know that in many states, their parental rights can be suspended as a result of their disability status.
-Additionally, teen mothers must combat social stigmatization and structural hurdles to accessing resources, according to Nicole Lynn Lewis, the founder of Generation Hope, who covers the issue in her book, Pregnant Girl.
-Immigrant moms are routinely separated from their children, and some have testified to obstetric abuse and forced sterilization at ICE detention centers.
+Additionally, teen mothers must combat social stigmatisation and structural hurdles to accessing resources, according to Nicole Lynn Lewis, the founder of Generation Hope, who covers the issue in her book, Pregnant Girl.
+Immigrant mums are routinely separated from their children, and some have testified to obstetric abuse and forced sterilisation at ICE detention centres.
 It’s hard to call Chan’s world “dystopian” when our own is already there.

 Chan says she “couldn’t have predicted just how grim things would be in January 2022, or how the book would be read at a time when women’s rights are disappearing rapidly.”
 She acknowledges that the past two years have ushered in lots of talk about maternal inequities but “very little has happened on the level of policy.”
 Chan continued: “It’s always been so troubling that our culture exalts mothers but offers them no support whatsoever.
 Why does affordable childcare or universal pre-K or humane family leave or keeping Roe v.
 Wade have to be a far-fetched dream?”